Setting Your Voice Actor Salary

 Anyone who has ever been asked for their salary expectations, knows the awkward tension between wanting to make as much money as possible, but also wanting to be realistic and hireable.

 It’s the same when you’re quoting for voice acting work: you want to be fair and get what you’re worth.

 Meeting the salary expectation that you set for yourself boils down to making what you want on a job-by-job basis.

 You should always quote what you want to be paid for any job.

 However, because creating a quote can be a challenging experience, the following are some common industry considerations to keep in mind so that you can arrive at an overall rate that feels right for you.

 Key Considerations When Calculating Your Voice Over Rates

 1. Know Your Business Goals and Crunch the Numbers

 One of the most helpful steps you can take to become profitable, is to first understand the cost of business.
-Once you know how much you’re spending, you’ll know how much you need to earn to meet your personal needs and business goals.
+Once you know how much you’re spending, you’ll know how much of a salary you need to earn to meet your personal needs and business goals.

 Tip: To help you tabulate the cost of running a voice over business, you can check out Is Your Voice Over Business Profitable.